aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the file type of the embedded ole object data
+the file type of the embedded ole object data

 **Returns:**
 int